Shujaat Bukhari: Death

 His two Police bodyguards were also killed in the attack, one dying on the spot and the other later at the hospital, and a civilian was injured.

 Investigation

 On 14 June, Police released CCTV footage of suspects believed to be responsible for the killing – one with his face covered in a helmet, and the other two shrouded with masks on a motorcycle – and sought help of the public to identify them.

 No one claimed responsibility for the killing.
 Peerzada Ashiq of The Hindu newspaper, for whom Bukhari earlier worked, blamed "unknown gunmen" for the killing, while ABP News blamed the killing on terrorists.

-On 15 June, the police arrested a suspect.
-The suspect was identified as Zubair Qadri, an over ground worker of Lashkar-e-Taiba (LeT).
-Qadri was seen in the CCTV footage and identified by the local public at the crime scene, the one snatching the pistol of one of the security officers who was shot and being taken to hospital.
-The missing pistol was also recovered from him.